cneal05/Engineering_4_Notebook/README.md

 [CrashAvoidanceTwoCode](raspberry-pi/Crash_Avoidance_Part_2.py)

 ### Reflection
-Learning how to use the PowerBoost 500C was actually pretty simple to understand, and the Tilt sensor part of this assignment was just using a if statement on the assignment before making it pretty simple to complete.
+Learning how to use the PowerBoost 500C was actually pretty simple to understand.
+The Tilt sensor part of this assignment was just using a if statement on the assignment before making it pretty simple to complete.
+All I had to do was set up an if statement that would check if any of the values were to go over 9.8 or -9.8 other than the last value because that one should always be 9.8 if it right side up.

 &nbsp;